 to add in

-- 1 teaspoon Himalayan pink salt
+- 1 teaspoon mineral salt

-- 1 teaspoon freshly ground black pepper
+- 1 teaspoon black pepper

 to finish

-- ½ lime, freshly juiced
+- ½ lime, freshly squeezed

-- 2 tablespoons cilantro leaf, finely chopped
+- 2 tablespoons cilantro, finely chopped

 Instructions

-STEP 1: Start the black beans
+STEP 2: Start the black beans

-- Meanwhile, open the cans of black beans.
-Drain and rinse beans once, then add to the saucepan with 1 ½ cups cold water.
+- Add the beans and water to the saucepan.
 Bring to a boil, then reduce the heat to a gentle simmer.
 Cook 10 minutes, partially covered.

-STEP 2: Prepare the spices
+STEP 3: Prepare the spices

 - Place a small skillet on medium-low heat.
 Add cumin and coriander seeds, and stir continuously until evenly browned and aromatic.
-Add dried oregano and stir well until aromatic.
+Add dried oregano and stir continuously until aromatic.
 Turn off the heat.
 Wait 5 minutes to allow the spices to cool, then grind them in an electric spice grinder reserved for spices. (*If you don't have a spice grinder, toast only the dried oregano, and use powdered cumin and coriander.)

-STEP 3: Finish the flavors
+STEP 4: Finish the flavors

 - Finish with fresh lime, cilantro, and more salt and pepper to taste.